waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Cinnabar Gym (Current Investigation)
 - **Overarching Hypothesis:** Correctly answering every quiz question in the gym is required to open the final gates to Blaine's chamber.
-- **Methodology:** Use the `puzzle_solver` agent to identify the next unsolved quiz machine.
+- **Methodology:** Use the `find_nearest_unsolved_puzzle` tool to identify the next solvable quiz machine.
 Navigate to it, answer the question, and log the outcome.
-Repeat until all quizzes are solved.
+Repeat until all quizzes are solved or a new hypothesis is needed.
 - **Log of Solved Quizzes:**
   - Quiz at (16, 8): Solved.
   - Quiz at (2, 14): Solved.
   - Quiz at (10, 8): Solved.
   - Quiz at (11, 2): Solved.
-- **gate_offscreen:** A gate not currently on screen.
-Its state is unknown and can change based on puzzle triggers.
-Treat as impassable for pathfinding unless game state implies it is open.